 When does school start?

 We have two start dates for full-time Bible Training Program students.
 This is applicable for first-year students only.
 All second-year students must start at the Fall term.
-Please keep in mind that as a first-year Bible Training student, if you do start in our Winter term you will be required to complete the program during CBC's Summer term.
+Please keep in mind that as a first-year Bible Training student, if you do start in our Winter term you will be required to complete the program during Charis's Summer term.
 All summer school classes are presented via DVD recordings.

 How soon do you need my application and when is my first payment due?